Itsdynamo/Itsdynamo/README.md

 - 👋 Hi, I’m @Itsdynamo
-- 👀 I’m interested in ...
+- 👀 I’m interested in creating asssets for beginners using Obsidian and Remarkable 2.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning about AI and its potential within healthcare and productivity spaces.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 You can reach me at my gumroad page where I host all of my templates 90% of them are completely FREE https://itsdynamo.gumroad.com/

 <!---
 Itsdynamo/Itsdynamo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.